 Symptoms of poor circulation in the legs

-Identifying the symptoms of poor circulation in the legs is crucial to seek medical attention in time and avoid serious complications.
+Identifying symptoms of poor circulation in the legs is crucial to seek timely medical care and avoid serious complications.
 Symptoms can vary from mild sensations to warning signs that require immediate intervention.
-Here we show both early signs and advanced symptoms, providing a comprehensive guide to recognize this health problem.
+Here we show both early signs and advanced symptoms, providing a comprehensive guide to recognizing this health issue.

 Early warning signs